csso-iam/proctor-backup/README.md

 # configuration
 version: 1
 description: Backup scheduler configuration
-# Number of days of local backup files retention
+# Number of days of old local backup files retention
-retention: 0
+retention: 5
-#The rotation cron, that means at whihc frequency the old backup will be removed
+#The rotation cron, that means at which frequency the old backup files will be removed
 rotation-cron: '1 13 * * *' # 13H01 minutes every day
 #The path to your mysqldump.exe file
 mysqldump-dir: 'absolutepath/to/mysqldump.exe'